Ecarrion/Consulta-Multa/README.md

 Consulta Multa Medellín
 =======================

-This is the source code for the Consulta Multa Medellín App: link?
+This is the source code for the Consulta Multa Medellín App: http://goo.gl/6cqweV

 Just so we're clear, I'm releasing this so you can study it and learn how to make apps (or how not to make them, depending on what you think of my code).
 I believe that knowledge should be free and accesible for everyone.